Ransomware: World reels from massive cyberattack

 Avast said the majority of the attacks targeted Russia, Ukraine and Taiwan.
 But U.K. hospitals, Chinese universities and global firms like Fedex (FDX) also reported they had come under assault.

+However, a hacker could change the code to remove the domain and try the ransomware attack again.

+Related: When should spies tell companies that their systems can be hacked?

-Security experts said the spread of the ransomware had been stopped late Friday.
-But it remained unclear how many organizations had already lost control of their data to the malicious software -- and researchers warned that copycat attacks could follow.
+It remained unclear how many organizations had already lost control of their data to the malicious software -- and researchers warned that copycat attacks could follow.

 Europol said Saturday that the attack was of an "unprecedented level and requires international investigation."
 And the U.K. government called an emergency meeting over the crisis.